takanori-fujiwara/cnrl/README.md

 About
 -----
 * Python3 implemetation of cNRL from Fujiwara et al., 2022.
-  * Fujiwara et al., Network Comparison with Interpretable Contrastive Network Representation Learning, Journal of Data Science, Statistics, and Visualisation, forthcoming (arXiv:2005.12419).
+  * Fujiwara et al., Network Comparison with Interpretable Contrastive Network Representation Learning, Journal of Data Science, Statistics, and Visualisation, Vol. 2, No. 5, 35 pages, 2022.
 ******

 Requirements